bheki-maenetja/Calc50/README.md

-# Calc50
+# Calc50 (iOS Mobile Application)
-My final project for CS50.
-A mobile calculator app built with Swift and Xcode.
+Calc50 is a mobile iOS calculator application built with Swift and Xcode.
+The application allows users to do simple arithmetic calculations as well as convert units and do calculations involving time and date.

+## Getting Started